 Â© Sarah W. Caron and Sarah's Cucina Bella, 2005-2012.

-Category: Celebrate, dinner, Easter, leftovers, pork, Recipes, soup
+Category: Budget Eating, Celebrate, dinner, Easter, pork, Recipes, soup

 Sarah W. Caron is a freelance writer, editor and recipe developer.
 Her work has appeared in countless online and print publications including iVillage, BELLA NYC Magazine, Yum for Kids magazine and more.
 She lives in Connecticut with her two kids, two beagles and husband.